Astiliano/stranger_danger/slack_message_spam_bot/README.md

    - `@SlackAdder list` ➜ lists all channel groups with descriptions.
    - `@SlackAdder add @TargetBot customers #extra-channel` ➜ invites `@TargetBot` to all resolved channels (shared/external channels are allowed as invite targets).
    - `@SlackAdder help` ➜ prints usage details.
    - Only full workspace members can trigger commands; guests and DMs/shared channels are ignored for command invocation.
+Replies appear as threaded responses to keep channels tidy.

 ## Troubleshooting